jellydn/grpc-demo-monorepo/apps/modern-hello/README.md

 > Demo RPC app with NodeJS

-Connect-Node is on the roadmap so this implmentation is base on this Github [issue](https://github.com/bufbuild/protobuf-es/issues/252#issuecomment-1282549160)
+Connect-Node is on the roadmap so this implementation is base on this Github [issue](https://github.com/bufbuild/protobuf-es/issues/252#issuecomment-1282549160)

 ## Usage

-Open RPC server on a termial
+Open RPC server on a terminal

 ```sh
 yarn dev